-Baking challah is a great activity for parents and children to do together.
+Baking challah from a classic challah recipe is a great activity for parents and children to do together.
 The bread does not need to be perfect.
 Your kids might like to make individual small loaves and put one on a small plate for each guest.

 1 Tbs. yeast